The Case of the Confused Chemicals

 The appeal hearing in 1986 was one of the most outrageous judgements of that dark era in English Judicial history.

-can be found elsewhere on this site.
+The appeal judgement can be found elsewhere on this site.
 Click here to download a copy.

 The original trial summing up is also available.
 Click here to download a copy.